-- Children and young people young people up to their 19th birthday and care leavers and young people with learning difficulties and disabilities to the age of 25 in terms of their educational achievement, social development and health, safety and fulfilment.
-A key feature of this block is to underpin integrated service delivery and to tackle disadvantage in line with our work on the Children Act 2004 and developing our Children and Young People's Plan. - Economic development and enterprise sustainable economic development, regeneration and business growth based on strategies to promote skills, enterprise, innovation and investment in line with sub-regional and local economic plans. - Safer and stronger communities community safety, a more attractive environment in which to live, active citizenship and reducing economic, social and environmental disparities between Derby's communities.
-This block takes a broad view of community safety, going beyond the traditional focus on crime and disorder. - Healthier communities and older people all people from the age of 19, with particular reference to improved health outcomes and more independent living.
+- City for Children and young people young people up to their 19th birthday and care leavers and young people with learning difficulties and disabilities to the age of 25 in terms of their educational achievement, social development and health, safety and fulfilment.
+A key feature of this city is to underpin integrated service delivery and to tackle disadvantage in line with our work on the Children Act 2004 and developing our Children and Young People's Plan. - City Growth sustainable economic development, regeneration and business growth based on strategies to promote skills, enterprise, innovation and investment in line with sub-regional and local economic plans. - City for Stronger Safer Communities community safety, a more attractive environment in which to live, active citizenship and reducing economic, social and environmental disparities between Derby's communities.
+This city takes a broad view of community safety, going beyond the traditional focus on crime and disorder. - Cultural City culture is about a wide range of creative, learning and leisure activities that make individual and community life worthwhile.
+Our work includes sports and being active, the arts, literature and entertainments, social activities, personal interests and enthusiasms, cultural identity and spirituality, the celebration and appreciation of our heritage and history and the enjoyment of the man-made and natural environment. - Healthy City all people from the age of 19, with particular reference to improved health outcomes and more independent living.
 The funding streams included are not extensive and our emphasis is on adding value through partnership working, with a focus on improved public health outcomes, preventive work and increased independence for adults and older people.